-If you’re looking for a “party” game or something to review vocabulary or common words, Apples to Apples for ESL students is your activity.
+If you’re looking for a “party” game or something to review vocabulary or common words, Apples to Apples is your activity.
 You can buy the cards on Amazon, or make your own.
 It works well for a variety of levels, but you’ll have to make different decks to account for this in most cases.

 (If you’re looking for a “real” board game to play with your students, check out King of Tokyo.
 I play it all the time with my university students and they love it).

-Find out how to make your own ESL board games and use them in your classes today.
+Find out how to make your own games and use them in your classes today.
 It’s language learning made fun!